 For social risks, we also place Dexia group in line with our general view for the banking sector, which indicates a moderate exposure to Social risks.
 See our Social risk heat map for further information.
-We also regard the coronavirus pandemic as a social risk under our ESG framework, given the substantial implications for public health and safety.

 Corporate governance is highly relevant to all banks' creditworthiness.
 Governance risks are largely internally rather than externally driven.
 We do not have any particular concern about Dexia group's governance despite the complexities entailed with the joint ownership of DCL by two governments.